 - Electronic cheque depositing via the mobile app

-3. Investment Accounts
+3. Tangerine Savings Accounts

-There are several Tangerine investment funds and GICs that cater to various investing needs, including: Tax Free Investment Funds, RSP Investment Funds, RIF Investment Funds, and Guaranteed Investment Certificates.
+There are several Tangerine investment funds and GICs that cater to various investing needs, including Tax-Free Investment Funds, RSP Investment Funds, RIF Investment Funds, and Guaranteed Investment Certificates.

 In addition to offering fixed and variable mortgage loans, Tangerine also offers RRSP loans, Home Equity Line of Credit, and a no-fee, money-back credit card.